-A recent study published in the scientific journal ‘Spine’ by researchers from Dartmouth Medical centre, suggests that most health care providers have seriously underestimated the impact that spinal problems have on people’s quality of life.
-Importantly, those authors found that spinal problems detract more from quality of life than do having chronic lung disease, chronic heart failure or cancer.
+A recent study published in the scientific journal ‘Spine’ by researchers from Dartmouth Medical center, suggests that most health care providers have seriously underestimated the impact that spinal problems have on people’s quality of life.
+Importantly, those authors found that spinal problems detract more from the quality of life than due to having chronic lung disease, chronic heart failure or cancer.
 Because of the close relationship between the spine, nervous system and immune system, the high prevalence of spinal problems in general, is likely to leave many of us short of achieving our full potential in life.

 Adding to the importance of us all having our spine checked, is the fact that spinal problems often start many years before signs and symptoms first appear.
 Unfortunately, because this information is not widely known, the well-being of many children and adults is being compromised by subtle spinal related problems.
 In fact, for a significant percentage of us, spinal decay will have already started by the time we enter early adulthood.

 Your chiropractor’s approach, born out of a respect for the body’s inborn wisdom, believes that there are times when back pain, like many other symptoms, is a sign that the body is responding exactly as it was designed to.
 Pain is not an abnormality in and of itself.
 In fact, it is well known that people who are born without the ability to feel pain, usually die before they reach adulthood.
 Just as there are time when back problems indicate damage or an injury to the spine, there are also many occasions when the discomfort that you experience in your spine, is part of an appropriate message or adaptation by your body.

 Whether you do or don’t have back pain, your chiropractor’s objective is the same – to help the body’s inborn wisdom better integrate and respond to the body’s messages.